Close Menu

 Where to See Boulder's Fall Colors

-Every fall, as the breezes off the Flatirons turn crisp and cool, Boulder's cottonwoods change from green to yellow, aspen leaves quiver and take on a brilliant golden hue, and maples become ablaze in fiery reds.
+Every fall, as the breezes off the Flatirons turn crisp and cool, Boulder's cottonwoods change from green to yellow, aspen leaves quiver and take on a brilliant golden hue, and maples blaze in fiery reds.
 Fallen leaves float down to be whisked away by Boulder Creek and the foothills glow with brilliant color.
 Boulder's fall colors offer a dazzling autumn show that’s eagerly awaited every year, and we’re happy to let you in on all the secrets to scenic drives, perfect fall hikes and colorful neighborhood walks.

 The Best Dates for Fall Colors in Boulder